 For USANA: BIG custom foam props.
 Painted with 3-d Screen Goo custom paint.
 USANA convention 2015.

 How is labor calculated?

 Drafting, cutting, stitching and construction costs typically range anywhere from twice to five or more times the cost of materials, depending on the complexity of your design.

 For example, a superhero or fantasy costume with a budget of $600 will be substantially different from a film-quality superhero or fantasy costume that has a budget of 6K or more.

 When you meet with us, we can show you samples and pricing of items that our clients have commissioned.

 Custom elf boots and spats!
 Half a dozen pairs.
 For Inda Blatch-Geib, Ohio designer of the new production “Kris Kringle the Musical”.
 Each a custom size to fit each actor’s feet or to spat their tap shoes.

 Custom ax for Fox Television.
-They sent a performer to wear their “Headless Horseman” costume at 2014’s Salt Lake Comic Con, but without the weapon used in the tv series.
+They sent a performer from their Sleepy Hollow series to wear their “Headless Horseman” costume at 2014’s Salt Lake Comic Con, but without the weapon used in the tv series.
 The convention’s rules prohibit metal weapons so Hraefn Wulfson created this specialty prop using convention safe materials.

 The lovely Lyra, our model for our City Weekly’s “best of” edition- best custom corsets award for our Salt Lake Tightlacer label.
 Photo courtesy of Robert Hirschi and Salt Lake City Weekly’s “Best Of Salt Lake” awards issue.